-To highlight the importance of CAPIO’s fight to improve criminal justice delivery in Enugu State, it is important to note that the 1999 constitution of Nigeria provides that a person accused of an offence should be tried within a reasonable time, failing which he shall be released unconditionally or released pending his trial in court.
+To highlight the importance of CAPIO’s fight to improve criminal justice delivery in Enugu State, it is important to note that the 1999 constitution of Nigeria provides that a person accused of an offence should be tried within a reasonable time, failing which he shall be released conditionally or released pending his trial in court.
 The constitution also provides that a person charged with an offence is entitled to fair hearing in court within a reasonable time.
-Trial within a reasonable time having been interpreted by the courts to mean commencement of trial within 2-3 months after the arrest of a suspect.
-Notwithstanding the above position of the law, majority of inmates in prison have been awaiting trial for several years, and in some cases, with little hope of having their cases tried in courts.
+Trial within a reasonable time have been interpreted by the courts to mean commencement of trial within 2-3 months after the arrest of a suspect.
+Notwithstanding the above position of the law, majority of inmates in prison have been awaiting trial for as long as ten years, and in some cases, with little hope of having their cases prosecuted in courts.
 This is not only contrary to the provisions of the constitution as highlighted above, but is also contrary to their fundamental right to liberty.
-It is necessary to state at this juncture that the Administration of Criminal Justice law has provided strictly for the period of time within which an accused person must be tried before a court and the trial duration for different categories of offence.
-Implementation of the ACJ Law will significantly curb this age long practice of dumping indigent offenders in prison, without trial.
+It is noteworthy that the Administration of Criminal Justice Law has made innovative provisions to ensure that accused persons are charged to courts within limited periods after their arrest.
+The law also made provisions for the duration of trial for different categories of offence.
+For capital offences, trial must not exceed a total period of 540 days.
+For lesser offences, trial must not exceed a total number of 360 days and 180 days.
+Implementation of the ACJ Law in Enugu State will significantly curb this age long practice of dumping indigent offenders in prison without trial.